All Episodes

 Zach Polanski.

-And to be fair, and this is a value judgment, purely my own personal opinion, he's really obnoxious.
+And to be fair, this is a value judgment, purely my own personal opinion.

 On top of having the worst worldview, a terrible worldview, something that would completely tank our economy and just endless migration.

-On top of that, he's actually annoying as well.
+On top of that, he's actually obnoxious as well.

-So Starmer needs to be more afraid of us than reform.
+So Starmer needs to be more scared of us than reform.

 Who is he talking about?

-Is he talking about Treebeard and the Ants about to attack Isengard with their trees?
+Is he talking about Treebeard and the ants about to attack Isengard with the trees?

-Starmer needs to be more afraid of us than reform.
+Starmer needs to be more scared of us than reform.

 Super powerful.